lina-roether/beedb/README.md

-# tomedb
+# BeeDB

-TomeDB is supposed to be a modern, novel database system that unites the strengths of relational databases and document stores/relational databases.
+BeeDB is (going to be) a modern, novel database system that unites the strengths of relational databases and document stores/relational databases.

 The ideas are as follows: